MicrosoftDocs/appcenter-docs/docs/distribution/codepush/cli.md

 In addition to this, if at any time you want to list all collaborators that have been added to an app, you can simply visit the collaborater menu in the portal.

 ### Deployment Management

-From the CodePush perspective, an app is simply a named grouping for one or more things called "deployments".
+From the CodePush perspective, an app is simply a named grouping for one or more "deployments".
 While the app represents a conceptual "namespace" or "scope" for a platform-specific version of an app (e.g. the iOS port of Foo app), its deployments represent the actual target for releasing updates (for developers) and synchronizing updates (for end-users).
 Deployments allow you to have multiple "environments" for each app in-flight at any given time, and help model the reality that apps typically move from a dev's personal environment to a testing/QA/staging environment, before finally making their way into production.

 > [!NOTE]
 > As you'll see below, the `release`, `promote` and `rollback` commands require both an app name and a deployment name in order to work, because it is the combination of the two that uniquely identifies a point of distribution (e.g. I want to release an update of my iOS app to my beta testers).

 Whenever an app is registered with the CodePush service, we recommend you create the following deployments: `Staging` and `Production`.
 This allows you to begin releasing updates to an internal environment, where you can thoroughly test each update before pushing them out to your end-users.
 This workflow is critical for ensuring your releases are ready for mass-consumption, and is a practice that has been established in the web for a long time.